Your Ultimate Guide To Modern KPI Reports – Examples & Templates

 These reports are interactive, dynamic, and tailored to the individual user, department, or organization depending on their operational needs, strategies, aims, goals, and objectives.
 They are customizable and thus offer a powerful means of drilling down deep into very specific pockets of information.
 Picture procurement metrics – you need to know if suppliers fulfill your demands, their capacity to respond to urgent demands, costs of orders, and many other indicators to efficiently track your company's performance.
 But you need to know what to consider when preparing your report.

-When considering how to prepare a KPI report, it’s important to understand that for optimum success, you must follow a process.
+When considering how to create a KPI report, it’s important to understand that for optimum success, you must follow a process.

-Before we continue, here’s a quick summary of essential elements to cover when building your KPI reports:
+Before we continue, here’s a quick summary of essential KPI reporting best practices:

-- Set up a report which you can visualize with an online dashboard.
+• Set up a report you can visualize with an online dashboard.

-- Don’t get confused about the types of graphs and charts you choose.
+• Purposely select the types of graphs and charts you use.

 1) Define your business aims & goals